platformsh-workshops/django/docs/fundamentals/_start.md

 ### Outline

+During this workshop, you will cover a number of topics that will take you from nothing to a full development workflow for a Django app running in production on Platform.sh.

+1. Setup and requirements
-1. Introduction
+1. Introduction to the workshop and Platform.sh
 1. Getting started
-1. Running locally
-1. Setting up Platform.sh with an integration
-1. Adding Platform.sh configuration
+1. Platform.sh configuration
-1. Data and environments on Platform.sh
+1. Data and environments
-1. Writing and merging new features
+1. Writing and reverting new features
-1. Rolling back changes
 1. Next steps

 ## Before the workshop